Parathyroid Surgery

 Professor Sidhu will make the incision in an existing crease within the neck wherever possible.

 Post-operative care of the wound will assist to reduce the visibility of scarring.
 Following surgery the wound will be stitched with dissolvable stitches, it will be covered with surgical tape.
-If the surgical tape comes off before your post-operative review it can be replaced with micropore tape which is available at most pharamcies.
+If the surgical tape comes off before your post-operative review it can be replaced with micropore tape which is available at most pharmacies.

 What can go wrong?